Nuclear waste generated by nuclear power reactors is extremely dangerous to health and the environment for thousands of

 Since the thin stainless steel canisters do not protect workers from gamma rays and neutrons, it is dangerous and difficult for them to inspect canisters for corrosion and cracks.
 Inspection of even the exterior of the thin steel canisters is not done, once the canister is loaded with spent fuel and inserted into the overpack.

-Three canister manufacturers and designs used in the U.S are Areva (Transnuclear) NUHOMS, Holtec above and underground (UMAX and site-specific HI-STAR HB/ISFSI Vault) and NAC MAGNASTOR dry storage systems.
+Three thin canister manufacturers and designs used in the U.S are Areva Transnuclear NUHOMS, Holtec above ground (HI-STORM) and underground (UMAX and site-specific HI-STAR HB/ISFSI Vault) and NAC MAGNASTOR dry storage systems.

 See Details on U.S. approved canisters: Storage and Transport Cask Data For Used Commercial Nuclear Fuel, 2013 U.S. Edition, 13 ATI-TR-13047.